 - All tools used in this tutorial may be substituted:

-Before starting, we present some user feedback that we got by email for our software and this tutorial.
-We hope it motivates you to read the complete tutorial .
+Before we start, we present some user feedback for our software Docear and this tutorial.
+We hope it motivates you to complete the entire tutorial :-).

 You have read my mind.
 You have put into practice what I could envisage yet not even come close to develop.